 Fearless, Independent, Cheerful and High-Energy

-As this breeds name may suggest, they originated from the Border between Scotland and England during the 18th century, in fact the earliest recorded image we have is a painting, by Arthur Wentworth of two Border Terriers from 1754.
+As their breed name may suggest, these dogs originated from the Border between Scotland and England during the 18th century, in fact, the earliest recorded image we have is a painting, by Arthur Wentworth of two Border Terriers from 1754.
 These little pups' main purposes were to end the battle between Farmers and Foxes.
 Their small bodies allowed them to squeeze through gaps and into holes in order to flush out Foxes.
-Although a popular little dog in England, little of the dog was known beyond these borders until the 20th century where they were eventually recognized by the English Kennel Club.
-In fact, many 'hoomans' hope that the dogs breed remains relatively unknown, in order to protect them from the consequences of 'over-popularity'.
+Although a popular little dog in England, little of the dog was known beyond these borders until the 20th century where they were eventually recognised by the English Kennel Club.
+In fact, many 'hoomans' hope that the dogs' breed remains relatively unknown, in order to protect them from the consequences of 'over-popularity'.

 Small and mighty, Border Terrier's are known for their fearless and relentless nature.
 For some, they may not make the best pet as they have high energy and a powerful drive to hunt and dig (say goodbye to your flower beds!).
-However, they have very cheerful personalities and are extremely intelligent and loyal doggies.
-They're best suited to 'hooman' families who do lots of activities, like walking and running, so that they can join in, otherwise they will become bored and it may result in your home being completely ruined!
+However, they have very cheerful personalities and are extremely intelligent and loyal.
+They're best suited to 'hooman' families who do lots of activities, like walking and running so that they can join in, otherwise, they will become bored and it may result in your home being completely ruined!
 Make sure you also have a sturdy fence as their high-prey drive is likely to lead them into the middle of the road.
-However, this breed gets on really well with all types of 'hooman' child, owner or stranger, everyone is welcome!
+This breed gets on really well with all types of 'hooman' child, owner or stranger, everyone is welcome!

 In the 19th century, fox hunting became popular, and the breed adapted to become a valuable hunting dog.
 The stamina of the Border Terrier, combined with the relative length of their legs, meant that they could follow the hunt for great distances, tracking foxes.
 Once the fox went to ground, the dog would flush them out of their lairs, battling them in close quarters if necessary.